-You can view performance charts by using the vSphere Web Client and read about them in the vSphere Monitoring documentation.
-You can also perform some monitoring of your ESXi system by using vCLI commands.
+You can view performance charts by using the vSphere Client and read about them in the vSphere Monitoring documentation.
+You can also perform some monitoring of your ESXi system by using ESXCLI commands.

-- Using resxtop for Performance Monitoring

 - Managing Diagnostic Partitions

 - Managing Core Dumps

 - Configuring ESXi Syslog Services

 - Managing ESXi SNMP Agents

 - Retrieving Hardware Information